jordansieve/rewardservice/README.md

 ## Assumptions

 The project’s requirements were intentionally open-ended.
 Without detailed specifications, the implementation focuses on:

-* Returning a specific customer’s **points breakdown** when provided with their unique ID.
+* Returning a specific customer’s points breakdown when provided with their unique ID
-* Providing a **Proof of Concept (POC)** that can be extended later.
+* Providing a foundation that can be extended later

 ---